VedPatel2811/SageMedic-AI/AI model/README.md

-# SageMedic-AI Backend
+# SageMedic-AI AI Model

-This is the backend service for SageMedic-AI, built with FastAPI and utilizing a Hugging Face Transformers model for symptom-to-diagnosis prediction.
+This is the base model service for SageMedic-AI, built with FastAPI and utilizing a Hugging Face Transformers model for symptom-to-diagnosis prediction.

 ## Features